When reactive attachment disorder looks like something else and the medication consequences

-As parents of kids with reactive attachment disorder (RAD), many of us are familiar with the litany of diagnoses that tend to get tagged on and the roller-coaster of trying to find medications that help.
+As parents of kids with reactive attachment disorder (RAD), or developmental trauma disorder, many of us are familiar with the litany of diagnoses that tend to get tagged on and the roller-coaster of trying to find medications that help.
 It’s frustrating and rarely effective.

-While all children with reactive attachment disorder need effective therapeutic support, some find relief much faster with the help of appropriate medication.
+While all children with reactive attachment disorder/developmental trauma need effective therapeutic support, some find relief much faster with the help of appropriate medication.
 Getting the right medication begins with the right diagnosis.
 To the surprise of many parents, this combination is not easy to find.

 Dr. Alston has published several articles in medical journals and a book chapter emphasizing the co-existence of childhood mood disorders, especially bipolar disorder, with reactive attachment disorder.
-He’ll be speaking on “Co-existing Disorders with RAD and their Effective Medical Treatment” at the first-ever Navigating RAD 2021 conference, to be held Aug.
-20-21, 2021, in Denver.
+He spoke on “Co-existing Disorders with Reactive Attachment Disorder and their Effective Medical Treatment” at a past Navigating RAD experience.

 When psychiatrists and psychologists see a history of trauma, they often diagnose post-traumatic stress disorder (PTSD).